Marshmallows: Preheat your oven to 325 degrees F (160 degrees C). Spread the coconut on a

 saucepan, place the sugar, corn syrup, salt, and remaining 1/2 cup

 (120 ml) cold water.
-Stir over medium heat until sugar dissolves and
+Stir over medium heat until the sugar dissolves and

 the mixture comes to a boil.
 Cover the saucepan with a lid and let

-boil for about three minutes to allow any sugar crystals to dissolve
+boil for about one to two minutes to allow any sugar crystals to dissolve

 from the sides of the saucepan.
 Remove the lid and attach a